 - Besides all the advantages, it is an overall better read-only file system for supporting POSIX attributes, and the compressions are carried out using LZ4 lossless compression.

 So, those are the biggest advantages of the EROFS file system introduced by Huawei.
 The latest Honor smartphones are also offering faster performance than the other Android handsets, and maybe that is because of the introduction of it along with additional improvements under the hood.
-Yet, all information has not been made public at this point in time, and what is out there we tried to cover a glimpse of all that here.
+Yet, all information has not been made public at this point, and what is out there we tried to cover a glimpse of all that here.

 So, those are all that you should know about the EROFS file system.
 Do you have anything to say?
 Feel free to comment on the same below.